pcarney8/katacoda-scenarios/openshift-applier/step9.md

 git push -u origin your-branch-name
 ```

+TODO: ONE LAST THING, GET THEM TO PULL IN THE MASTER PLAYBOOK SO IT WILL RUN ON TOWER

-And now let's watch it come up in the other cluster!
+###And now let's watch it come up in the other cluster!